thatguy11325/pokerl/content/_index.md

 </div>

 Hi!
 Since 2020, we've been developing a reinforcement learning (RL) agent to beat the 1996 game Pokémon Red.
-**As of February 2025, we are able to beat Pokémon Red with Reinforcement Learning using a <10 million parameter policy (60500x smaller than DeepSeekV3) and with minimal simplifications.** This website acts as a journal describing the system's current state.
+**As of February 2025, we are able to beat Pokémon Red with Reinforcement Learning using a <10 million parameter policy (60500x smaller than DeepSeekV3) and with minimal simplifications.** The output is not a policy capable of beating Pokémon, but a technique for producing solutions to Pokémon.
+This website describes the system's current state.
 [All code is open sourced and available for you, the reader, to try](https://github.com/thatguy11325/Pokémonred_puffer).

 As improvements to the codebase is made, the changelog will be updated.
-If you're not familiar with Pokémon, we recommend you read the first 1/3 of the website.
-Otherwise, assuming you're familiar with RL, we recommend you skip to [Chapter 2 - Observations]({{< ref "/docs/chapter-2/observations/index.md" >}} "Chapter 2 - Observations").

 ## What is Pokémon Red?